WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 This content type consists of the concatenation of the following items:

-1. The ASCII characters "sxg1" followed by a 0 byte, to serve as a file signature.
+1. 8 bytes consisting of the ASCII characters "sxg1" followed by 4 0x00 bytes,
+   to serve as a file signature.
 This is redundant with the MIME type, and recipients that receive both MUST check that they match and stop parsing if they don't.

-   Note: RFC EDITOR PLEASE DELETE THIS NOTE; The implementation of the final RFC MUST use this file signature, but implementations of drafts MUST NOT use it and MUST use another implementation-specific string beginning with "sxg1-" and ending with a 0 byte instead.
+   Note: RFC EDITOR PLEASE DELETE THIS NOTE; The implementation of the final RFC MUST use this file signature, but implementations of drafts MUST NOT use it and MUST use another implementation-specific 8-byte string beginning with "sxg1-".
+1. 2 bytes storing a big-endian integer `fallbackUrlLength`.
+1. `fallbackUrlLength` bytes holding a `fallbackUrl`, which MUST be an absolute URL with a scheme of "https".

+   Note: The byte location of the fallback URL is intended to remain invariant across versions of the `application/signed-exchange` format so that parsers encountering unknown versions can always find a URL to redirect to.

+   Issue: Should this fallback information also include the method?
 1. 3 bytes storing a big-endian integer `sigLength`.
 If this is larger than 16384 (16*1024), parsing MUST fail.
 1. 3 bytes storing a big-endian integer `headerLength`.
 If this is larger than